roqueando/forge/README.md

 - you have installed the most recent version of [Clang](https://releases.llvm.org/download.html) or [GCC](https://gcc.gnu.org/install/download.html)
 - you have any of `windows`, `macos`, `linux` operating system

+If you want to install development tools for this project you'll need some tools (NOTE, this is only for linux-based environment):
+- cppcheck (for static analysis without building it)
+- inotify-tools (for watching file changes)

 ## 🚀 installing rawr
 To install `rawr` you need to:
 - clone repository